-- SVNE-32 Support utility providers' efforts to maintain a reliable electrical grid with redundant distribution networks in areas that have chronic power outages. - SVNE-33 The Fall City commercial on-site sewage system shall serve only the existing properties within the Fall City Business District Special District Overlay.
+- SVNE-26 Support utilities' efforts to maintain a reliable electrical grid with redundant distribution networks in areas that have chronic power outages. - SVNE-27 The Fall City commercial on-site sewage system shall serve only the existing properties within the Fall City Business District Special District Overlay. - SVNE-28 Work with internet service providers to increase access to reliable and affordable broadband services for community members in portions of the subarea identified as unserved or underserved in King County's 2020 Broadband Access and Availability Study, or subsequent studies.